smith6jt-cop/ADIIDAS/README.md

 &emsp;Ideal thresholds for insulin and glucagon are calculated using histograms of pixel intensity

-&emsp;&emsp;Histogram of pixel intensity is created
+&emsp;&emsp;- Histogram of pixel intensity is created

 &emsp;&emsp;&emsp;Ideal thresholds are selected using the sliding window approach (getsfirststableintensity function), which determines the point in the histogram where the intensity values start to stabilize